We have compiled a list of top tips, advice and travel essentials below to help prepare you for your holiday in India!

 - There are fantastic restaurants throughout the country and you will find that dishes are specific to the region you are in so make sure you try some of the local specialities wherever you are.

 - ‘Delhi belly’ is often referred to when talking about travelling in India and it is true that their hygiene standards are not well regulated.
-We recommend not eating salads or fruit that may have been washed in the local water, keeping your hands clean with sanitiser as much as you can as a lot of food is eaten with your hands, choosing restaurants that are recommended and have caution when eating meat.
+We recommend not eating salads or fruit that may have been washed in the local water, keeping your hands clean with sanitiser as much as you can, choosing restaurants that are recommended and have caution when eating meat.
 Stick to bottled water, and check the seal is in tact before drinking.

 - A large proportion of India’s population are vegetarian which means there are many vegetarian dishes to choose from.
 When eating in more local places, it may be advisable to stick to these dishes rather than dishes containing meat.